Skip to main content

 Alert Format

-The alert format is the same for both Flow Mode and GUUID Mode.
+The alert format is the same for both Flow Mode and GUID Mode.
 The script sends a standardized alert message to the syslog, indicating that the context is not running.

 Note: The alert message does not distinguish between Flow Mode and GUUID Mode.
 The same alert format is used for both modes.